 There is misinformation about the British White and American British White Park cattle.
-These cattle are, in fact, are the same breed and both derived from the same cattle association that started in 1975.
-They just have different association names and you should not confuse yourself with them being the Ancient White Park cattle.
+These cattle are, in fact, are the same breed and both derived from the same single cattle association that started in 1975.
+There are now two different associations for registry and you should not confuse yourself with them being the Ancient White Park cattle.

 For more information click HERE.

 In 1940, one bull and five cows were sent to the United States as seedstock in event of a Nazi invasion of England.
 In about 1960 all Park cattle (British White cattle living in the Parks in England) in the custody of the U.S Government were sold to the public.

 June 7, 1975, Joseph Williamson of Illinois, Auvergn Jackson of Sturgis, Mississippi, Jim Shey of Missouri and others created a national association and decided to name the new association the “White Park Cattle Association of America” as they were British White cattle from the Parks in England.
 From the initial meeting, the White Park Association of America (WPCAA) showed steady growth over the next several years.
 Through Everett Vannorsdel’s leadership, yearly National Sales and private production sales were initiated and proved successful.
 In addition, a National registry and office were put into place and maintained.
 Most of the White Park (British White) herds were owned by small farmers and/or part time cattlemen.

 In 1987, some members broke away from the WPCAA and formed the British White Cattle Association of America.
-In 1999 the WPCAA was considered the assocation that promoted heavily and many breeders of the BWCAA reunited with the WPCAA to form the American British White Park Association (ABWPA).
+In 1999 the WPCAA was considered the assocation that promoted heavily and many breeders of the BWCAA reunited with the WPCAA to form the American British White Park Association (ABWPA), a continuously growing association.

 Fertility & Ease in Calving.